Bosardt History, Family Crest & Coats of Arms

 Early History of the Bosardt family

-Another 145 words (10 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bosardt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bosardt research.
+Another 73 words (5 lines of text) covering the years 1746, 1538 and 1539 are included under the topic Early Bosardt History in all our PDF Extended History products and printed products wherever possible.

 Bosardt Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Bosardt include Bossart, Bosart, Bosarte, Bossarte, Bossard, Bossardt, Bosard, Bosardt, Bossarde, Bosarde and many more.

 Early Notables of the Bosardt family (pre 1700)